 Older people still face hurdles to employment.
 Unfortunately, many of these hurdles are based on outdated assumptions.
 Here are a few WRONG assumptions:

 - Older adults will not work for long – Retirement age has changed, because we live longer and healthier lives.
-A 60-year-old could be looking at 10 or even 20 productive years.
+A 60-year-old could be looking at 10, 20 or more productive years.

-- Older adults do not have enough to offer – Experienced workers have soft skills that can only come from years of experience.
+- Older adults do not have enough to offer – Actually, more experienced workers have soft skills that can only come from years of experience.

 - Older adults want titles and control – Not all older people want traditional jobs.
 For instance, many older adults are interested in flexible schedules.
-For many people, meaningful work is more important than titles.
+Meaningful work and flexibility can be more important than titles.